The History of the New Testament Scriptures.

 Textus Receptus

-The rush was on to produce printed copies of the scriptures for the populace.
+The rush was on to produce printed copies of the Scriptures for the populace.
 Printer John Froben of Basle contacted Desiderius Erasmus of Rotterdam (1466-1536) to prepare a Greek New Testament manuscript for printing.
 Erasmus was a Roman Catholic who was highly critical of his own Church.
 He wanted to change the Church from within and was in disagreement with the Reformers over their harsh methods.
 He was in a struggle between the two and at times at odds with both.
 Erasmus' theology was more in agreement with the Eastern Greek Church than either the Roman Catholic Church or the Reformers such as Martin Luther.

 Erasmus combined native genius, classical and biblical learning, lively imagination, keen wit, and refined taste.
 He was the most cultivated man of his age and the admired leader of scholastic Europe from Germany to Italy and Spain, from England to Hungary.
 He was treated like a prince.
 Scholars, bishops, cardinals, kings, and popes paid him homage, sent him presents, or gave him pensions.
 All thought it a great honor to be in his presence.
 The humanists were loudest in their praise and almost worshiped him.
 To receive a personal letter from Erasmus was considered a great privilege, as he was a prolific writer with many friends.

 Erasmus used approximately six copies of the Greek Byzantine manuscripts as his source for the new Bible, rejecting copies of the Alexandrian text available in the Roman Catholic Church.
 The first printing of the new Greek Bible was in February 1516 and contained Greek text parallel to his own Latin version.
 The work was a huge success and in great demand even though the hurried work left many typographical errors.
 The second edition was printed in 1519 and the third in 1522.
 This work became known as the Textus Receptus or Received Text.
 Erasmus' work came under criticism because of a few small differences not found in a majority of the Greek Byzantine manuscripts.
 The verse giving a good description of the Trinity (1 John 5:7 in the KJV and NKJV) was inserted in his third edition.
 However, this was not an addition by Erasmus because the same text can be found in four of the older Greek manuscripts.
-Of the Greek manuscripts used by Erasmus only one is said to have contained the book of Revelation but was missing the last page.
+Of the Greek manuscripts used by Erasmus, only one is said to have contained the book of Revelation but was missing the last page.
 He is believed to have translated the last six verses from the Latin Vulgate into Greek.
 Even so, these verses translated today from other Greek manuscripts give the same English rendering.
 The critics of the Textus Receptus tend to focus on these minor occurrences in the work in order to divert the reader from the real status of the work.
 The Textus Receptus is the Holy Inspired Word of God.

 In Defense of Erasmus by Dr. John Cereghin

-The printing press not only allowed the Reformers to print their own Bibles for the masses in their own languages (which the Roman Catholic Church did not do) but they began to print volumes of literature assailing Catholicism.
+The printing press not only allowed the Reformers to print their own Bibles for the masses in their own languages (which the Roman Catholic Church did not do), but they began to print volumes of literature assailing Catholicism.
 The formidable task of suppressing writings considered heretical by the Roman Catholic Church was taken up by Pope Paul IV (1476-1559) in 1559.
 His Index of Prohibited Books condemned all Protestant translations of the Bible as well as the works of Erasmus.
 After the Council of Trent, Pope Pius IV (1499-1565) published a new index that absolutely prohibited acquiring the writings of Reformers Zwingli, Luther, and Calvin.
 Bibles and literature were collected and burned.
 This took place in the middle of the Roman Inquisition, during which those convicted of heresy were burned at the stake.
 The Papal Inquisition was reorganized by Pope Paul II in 1542 as The Congregation of the Holy Office.
 With relentless zeal, the Papists sought to stamp out Protestant "heretics."

 Martin Luther, the initiator of the Reformation movement, translated his German version of the Bible from the Textus Receptus and other Byzantine Greek manuscripts.
 Although he was a Catholic, he did not use the Catholic Vulgate.

 Theodore de Beza (1519-1605) was the Protestant Reformer who succeeded John Calvin.
 Beza published the Geneva Bible in English between 1560 and 1611.
 William Whittingham, who was married to John Calvin's sister, is believed to have assisted by translating most of the New Testament.
 He has been accused of having a theological bias and making other random changes in the translation.
-The source manuscript for the work appears to have been the Textus Receptus and other Byzantine Greek manuscripts.
+The source manuscripts for the work appear to have been the Textus Receptus and other Byzantine Greek manuscripts.
 The most disturbing feature of the Geneva Bible was the extensive commentary notes placed in the margins written by John Calvin, John Knox, Miles Coverdale, William Whittingham, Theodore Beza and Anthony Gilby.
-The marginal notes give an allegorical or philosophical explanation of scripture rather than a literal explanation of the text.
-The Roman Catholic Church was enraged because the notes deemed the act of confession of sin to men, the Catholic Bishops, as contrary to the Holy Scripture.
+The marginal notes give an allegorical or philosophical explanation of Scripture rather than a literal explanation of the text.
+The Roman Catholic Church was enraged, because the notes deemed the act of confession of sin to men, the Catholic Bishops, as contrary to the Holy Scripture.

 Egyptian New Testament Manuscripts